“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: And why does the laboratory hypothesis make the most sense for American politics at the moment?

 I think several things come together here.
 They become visible when looking at the different contexts.
-A medium like the WSJ is struggling for attention.
+A mass medium like the WSJ is struggling for attention.
 This does not mean that the journal deliberately spreads fake news.
 It just means that truth is not the preferred value in reporting.
 Otherwise they would have to hire scientists, not journalists.
 It also fits well with the anti-China bill that the US Senate has recently passed.

 AA: Seriously, an anti-China bill?